encode/django-rest-framework/docs/index.md

 ## Development

-See the [Contribution guidelines][contributing] for information on how to clone the repository, run the test suite and contribute changes back to REST Framework.
+See the [Contribution guidelines][contributing] for information on how to clone the repository, run the test suite and help maintain the code base of REST Framework.

 ## Support